2Shirt/AlohaBackup/README.txt

 		Contents:	Everything but the "YYYYMMDD" folders.
 		Name:		YYYY_MM_DD.7z
 	Yearly:
-		Contents:	All "YYYYMMDD" folders from a year (determined by the filename).
+		Contents:	All "YYYYMMDD" folders from the previous year.
 		Name:		YYYY.7z
 *   All backups are compressed with 7-Zip to save space.
 Backups are less than 20% original size!
 **  All filenames refer to the dates contained in the backup except the Full and Program backups; those refer to when the backup was done.